DigitalKittenz/digitalAssistant-discord-bot/README.md

-# DA-Bot discord bot
+# Digital Assistant discord bot
-A discord bot that does stuff. da stands for digital assistant!
+A discord bot that does stuff.

 # Features
 - Says hello